 If your pet has health care requirements above and beyond standard veterinary care, you may want to look for a vet with qualifications that go beyond the standard DVM degree.
 Two such certifications are:

-Fear Free Certification - If you have a pet that is high-strung or anxious you may want to take the extra time to locate a Fear-Free Certified vet in your area.
-Fear-Free certification can apply to an individual vet, another veterinary professional within the hospital, or even the hospital itself.
-Fear Free training teaches ways in which veterinary professionals can make pets more at ease in their office and during their examinations and treatment.
+Fear-Free Certification - If you have a pet that is high-strung or anxious you may want to take the extra time to locate a Fear-Free Certified vet in your area.
+Fear-free certification can apply to an individual vet, another veterinary professional within the hospital, or even the hospital itself.
+Fear-free training teaches ways in which veterinary professionals can make pets more at ease in their offices and during their examinations and treatment.